Level I Training:

 Who is this course designed for?

 This course is designed for anyone (minimum one year Yoga practice) who has a serious interest in exploring Partner Yoga.
-This includes, although is not limited to Yoga teachers, Couples or Body-centered Therapists, Bodyworkers, Midwives, couples desiring a home practice, as well as individual Yoga practitioners seeking to go deeper in thier practice.
+This includes, although not limited to Yoga teachers, Body-centered Therapists, Bodyworkers, Midwives, Couples, as well as individual Yoga practitioners seeking to go deeper in their practice.
 Partner Yoga is a highly creative art that can be applied in many ways.
 The course will empower you to share Partner Yoga with a specifically designed format and/or to creatively incorporate the ideas, skills and techniques into your particular modality.